-- The appointee will be a New Zealand Registered Psychologist. - The appointee will hold a current annual practising certificate. - The appointee will have a recognised qualification in psychology (i.e. Diploma in Clinical Psychology or overseas equivalent).
+- The appointee will be a New Zealand Registered Psychologist, preferably registered in the Vocational Scope Clinical Psychology. - The appointee will hold a current annual practising certificate. - The appointee will have a recognised qualification in psychology (i.e. Diploma in Clinical Psychology or overseas equivalent).